 Proprietary target discovery platform

-- closely mimics the in vivo situation through the use of primary human cells with relevant trigger and readout for a specific disease phenotype
+- closely mimics the in vivo situation through the use of primary human cell with relevant trigger and readout for a specific disease phenotype

-- identifies the optimal point to intervene in a disease pathway by knocking down of a given protein in these assays
+- identifies possible points to intervene in a disease pathway by knocking down an individual protein in these assays; and

 Our product candidate filgotinib acts on a target whose role in the specific disease was discovered by us using our discovery platform and we believe is a proof of success of this approach.
-Filgotinib acts on JAK1 and we believe has potential for a best-in-class profile.
-We believe that further proof of this approach was shown in 2017 with autotaxin inhibitor GLPG1690 in IPF patients, and with fully human monoclonal antibody MOR106 directed toward IL-17C in AtD patients.
+Further proof of this approach was shown in 2017 with autotaxin inhibitor GLPG1690 in IPF patients, and with MOR106 directed toward IL-17C in AtD patients.
 Autotaxin and IL-17C are targets we discovered for these diseases.

 In order to study proteins in human cells, we take advantage of the distinctive properties of adenoviruses.
 Adenovirus is the virus that causes the common cold and has the capability to infect almost every type of human cell.
 The adenoviruses we work with have been engineered to act as a shuttle vehicle, allowing the delivery of specific pieces of DNA into human cells.
 Additionally, these viruses have been made replication incompetent, meaning they do not replicate in the human cell they infect, and so do not interfere with the processes in the cell.
 We engineered the viruses to carry small pieces of DNA, specific for individual human genes.
 When the virus enters the cell, this DNA piece leads to the production of a short sequence of RNA that is processed in the cell to become “short interfering RNA,” or siRNA, which specifically interferes with the mRNA of the protein it was designed for.
 By using these viruses, we can cause the cells to block, or “knock-down,” the production of a certain protein, mimicking what a small molecule drug does in the human body.
 We built a collection with these adenoviruses, now in excess of 20,000 viruses, that addresses around 6,000 drugable genes.